Kuroki1931/pseudo_network/README.md

 # pseudo_network
 This code is for creating pseudo network!
+You can get the geo info between start points and goal points.
 We created both .py file and .ipynb file.
-You will utilize them depents on your tasks.
+You will utilize them depending on your tasks.
-We prepared a simple task to learn how to use our code.
+We prepared a simple task example to learn how to use our code.
 If you want to know how to use it, please follow below.

 # task example
 ## dataset preparation
-In this task, we use nepal raod information as pseudo network.
+In this task, you use nepal raod information as pseudo network.
 Download npl_rdsl_trans_25K_50K_sdn_wgs84.zip from https://data.humdata.org/dataset/nepal-road-network unser ./data/road dir.
 ![画像](/assets/road.png)

 ## run data_collection.py or data_collection.ipynb
+This task imput are
+- start points geo data
+- goal points  geo data
+- network geo data
-In this file, you will get random target district road, goal points, and random start points.
+In this file, you will get the target district road data, ramdom start points data, and random goal points data for the task.

 ### target district raod
 We create target district mesh because road information is heavy to use directoly.